sord0250/Python-Automation/README.md

 EMAIL_TO=  # who you want to send the email to
 ```

 For gmail password, your regular one won't work.
-Instead, do the following:
+Instead, **do the following**:
 1) Generate a Gmail App Password
 1) Go to Google Account → Security → 2-Step Verification (turn it on if it’s off).
 1) In the App passwords section, type "Mail" as the name and click create.
 1) Copy the 16-character code (no spaces).

+You can look most of these up on the internet.
 You can see why you wouldn't want all of this information just laying around in your code!
-There are some private things.
+There are some private things, such as passwords.
+If you use github, ensure that when you push it the .env is exluded.

 ### people.csv